-The HLLC’s pathway programs help build the academic knowledge and essential skills in a carefully constructed program designed to move students successfully through their years in an undergraduate degree program towards a chosen field (STEAM) or graduate studies (Price Humanities).
+The HLLC’s specialized pathway programs help build the academic knowledge and essential skills in a carefully constructed program designed to move students successfully through their years in an undergraduate degree program towards a chosen field or graduate studies.

 - Individualized mentoring and support for students with an interest in pursuing graduate school and careers in the Humanities (Professoriate, Cultural Arts Institutions, Educational Institutions, etc.)

-- Funded undergraduate research, internship, and career opportunities; opportunities to present at national and global conferences
+- Paid research fellowships & summer internships, career opportunities; opportunities to present at national and global conferences

-- Innovative curriculum and individualized exposure to visiting scholars
+- dynamic interdisciplinary courses and seminars, and individualized exposure to visiting scholars

 - Free GRE preparation and support with graduate school applications

 Africa in Literature & Film

 Perspectives in U.S. History: The Civil Rights Movement

 Humanities Capstone Seminar

 * Course offerings in this pathway vary by semester